Ruling Passion – A Musical Comedy About Richard III

 How It Was Received at Its Staged Reading

 1970s … was when Deborah and Dennis first met.
-It happened via their mutual friend BB KING.
+It happened via our mutual friend BB KING.
 It was after Dennis expressed aloud … that he wanted to compose music for the stage.
-Then his long-time mentor, dear friend and “second father” (as B.B. appointed himself) … said he knew the perfect person to introduce him to.
-The Blues legend told him it has to be … DETROIT ENTERTAINMENT REPORTER and CRITIC DEBORAH OSMENT RYAN.
-He was excited as he told “adopted son Dennis” about dear Deborah.
-“Timing seems right for you two creative-types to finally meet”, was the way BB put it.
+Then his long-time mentor, dear friend and “second father” (as BB appointed himself) … said he knew the perfect person to introduce him to.
+The Blues legend told him, “It’s got to be … DEBORAH OSMENT RYAN.
+She’s a writer.”
+(DETROIT ENTERTAINMENT PROMOTER … REPORTER and CRITIC).
+He was excited as he told “Adopted son Dennis” about dear friend Deborah.
+“Timing seems right for you two creative-types … to finally meet”, was the way BB put it.
 So they did.

 It was during those wonderful weeks in Detroit … that Deborah and Dennis spoke of collaborating … on a couple of future projects.
 One such project discussed … was her idea of a “Musical Comedy about Richard III”.
 That idea appealed to the Composer-in-Chandler.
 She said she would get back to Dennis … after she wrote the book and lyrics … so that he could write the music.